weareredshift/rs-components/src/components/OutsideClickWatcher/README.md

 - an array of CSS `classes`
 - an `action` to perform if a user clicks outside of one of those classes

+  > `action` can be either a Redux action object (which will be dispatched), or a custom function, which takes `dispatch` as an argument.

-- a `stateKey` to watch and dispatch the action if the value of the key is not `null` or `undefined`.
+- an `ifTrue` function, (takes `state` as argument) to watch and dispatch the action if true.

 Dropdowns provide a good example: